rubcore/TheRuddyBomb/README.md

 The interface uses a single button, which changes the state of the device in game and a two line LCD screen to visually report information.

-It works conjunction with a two way radio and transmits the device states (game start, armed, disarmed etc) via radio to all players on the field and from the device itself.
+It works in conjunction with a two way radio and transmits the device states (game start, armed, disarmed etc) via radio to all players on the field and from the device itself.

 ## Getting started